Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 When to visit Campobello Island

 Summer on the island is an absolute dream!
-As many businesses are seasonal, and getting out on the water is an essential piece of the experience, I recommend booking for June-September.
+As many businesses are seasonal, and getting out on the water is an essential piece of the experience, I recommend booking your visit sometime between June and September.

 whales-campobello-island.jpg